-Fluid power equipment such as hydraulic power packs are typically found within a wide range of industries such as paper & packaging, steel, automotive, pharmaceutical, plant, wood, rail, marine, offshore, aerospace, agriculture and food & beverage.
+Fluid power equipment such as hydraulic power packs can be found within a wide range of industries such as paper & packaging, steel, automotive, pharmaceutical, plant, wood, rail, marine, offshore, aerospace, agriculture as well as food & beverage.

-There have of course been significant advancements in electronic applications in recent years, allowing for greater control of systems through state-of-the-art electro-mechanical solutions.
-Precision mhas really come a long way.
+There have been significant advancements with regards to electronic applications in recent years, allowing for greater control of systems through state-of-the-art electro-mechanical technology.
+Precision has really come a long way.
 It doesn’t seem so long ago when many systems were based largely around fluid power related equipment, with little or no electronics involved.
 Take flying simulators, for example.
 There was a time when they were operated purely with hydraulic and proportional technology.

 Today, many of these simulators have drives and positioners that are built on electronic technology, with greater levels of programmability.